andyfry/andrewdalefry.com/README.md

 My website.
 Built with the Eleventy static site generator.

 # TODO
+- Rework Homepage
 - Add excerpts for Posts
 - minimise
-- Inclusive Linter Plugin
+- Reading Time Plugin
 - Navigation - navigation plugin, forward an back
 - Style Post Links for mobile
-- Move gaming to rexlusc.us
 - Link to my a Gaming site
 - Setup a consulting email
 - Add a consulting page